QuickTime: QuickTime 7.x

-After a couple of preview Windows releases, Apple released 7.0.2 as the first stable release on September 7, 2005 for Windows 2000 and Windows XP.
-Version 7.0.4, released on January 10, 2006 was the first universal binary version.
+After a couple of preview Windows releases, Apple released 7.0.2 as the first stable release on September 7, 2005, for Windows 2000 and Windows XP.
+Version 7.0.4, released on January 10, 2006, was the first universal binary version.
 But it suffered numerous bugs, including a buffer overrun, which is more problematic to most users.

 Apple dropped support for Windows 2000 with the release of QuickTime 7.2 on July 11, 2007.
 The last version available for Windows 2000, 7.1.6, contains numerous security vulnerabilities.
 References to this version have been removed from the QuickTime site, but it can be downloaded from Apple's support section.
 Apple has not indicated that they will be providing any further security updates for older versions.
 QuickTime 7.2 is the first version for Windows Vista.

 Apple dropped support for Flash content in QuickTime 7.3, breaking content that relied on Flash for interactivity, or animation tracks.
 Security concerns seem to be part of the decision.
 Flash flv files can still be played in QuickTime if the free Perian plugin is added.

 In QuickTime 7.3, a processor that supports SSE is required.
 QuickTime 7.4 does not require SSE.
 Unlike versions 7.2 and 7.3, QuickTime 7.4 cannot be installed on Windows XP without service packs or with Service Pack 1/1A installed (its setup program checks if Service Pack 2 is installed).

 QuickTime 7.5 was released on June 10, 2008.
 QuickTime 7.5.5 was released on September 9, 2008, which requires Mac OS X v10.4 or higher, dropping 10.3 support.
 QuickTime 7.6 was released on January 21, 2009.
 QuickTime 7.7 was released on August 3, 2011.

 QuickTime 7.6.6 is available for OS X, 10.6.3 Snow Leopard until 10.14 Mojave, as 10.15 Catalina will only support 64-bit applications.
 There is a 7.7 release of QuickTime 7 for OS X, but it is only for Leopard 10.5.

-QuickTime 7.7.6 is the last release for Windows XP.
-As it's since version 7.4, they can be installed here only when Service Pack 2 or 3 is installed.
+QuickTime 7.7.6 is the last release for Windows XP Service Pack 2 or 3.

 QuickTime 7.7.9 is the last Windows release of QuickTime.
 Apple stopped supporting QuickTime on Windows afterwards.

-Safari 12, released on September 17, 2018 for macOS Sierra and macOS High Sierra (and the default browser included on macOS Mojave released on September 24, 2018), which drops support for NPAPI plug-ins (except for Adobe Flash) dropped its support for QuickTime 7's web plugin.
+Safari 12, released on September 17, 2018, for macOS Sierra and macOS High Sierra (and the default browser included on macOS Mojave released on September 24, 2018), which drops support for NPAPI plug-ins (except for Adobe Flash) dropped its support for QuickTime 7's web plugin.
 On September 24, 2018, Apple dropped support for the macOS version of QuickTime 7.
 This effectively marked the end of the technology in Apple's codec and web development.

 Starting with macOS Catalina, QuickTime 7 applications, image, audio and video codecs will no longer be compatible with macOS or supported by Apple.